koczadly/csgo-gsi/README.md

         .setAllDataComponents(); // You could also choose which using setDataComponents(...)

 try {
-    config.writeConfigFile("test_service");
+    // Automatically locates the game directory and writes the file config.writeConfigFile("test_service");
     System.out.println("Config successfully created!");
 } catch (GameNotFoundException e) {